google/zx/docs/quotes.md

 As everything passed through `${...}` will be escaped, you can't use `~` or glob syntax.

-In order for this to work the zx provides
+In order for this to work the `yzx` provides
 [globby package](../README.md#globby-package).

 For instead of this: